codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 ---

-The **Runtimes** page displays all the runtimes deployed across your environment.
+The **Runtimes** page displays the runtimes deployed across your environment, which you can view in List or Topology view formats.
-We display information for provisioned runtimes through Topology and List views.
 Work in the view mode of your choice to monitor and manage runtimes.

 ### Runtime views
 View provisioned runtimes in Topology or List view formats.
-* Topology view: The default view, displays the hierarchical structure of runtimes and their clusters, with health and sync status of the associated clusters.
+* Topology view: The default view, displays a hierarchical structure of runtimes and their clusters, with health and sync status of the associated clusters.
-* List view: Displays the list of runtimes and their clusters and Git Sources.
+* List view: Displays the list of runtimes and their clusters, and Git Sources.

 To manage and monitor runtimes, see:
 * [Runtime management](#runtime-management)